buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcMemberTypeEnum.md

 # IfcMemberTypeEnum

-This enumeration defines the different types of linear elements an _IfcMember_ or _IfcMemberType_ object can fulfill.
+This enumeration defines the different types of linear elements an _IfcMember_ or _IfcMemberType_ object can fulfill.<!-- end of definition -->

 > HISTORY New enumeration type in IFC2x2.

 { .change-ifc2x2}
 > IFC2x2 CHANGE The additional identifiers CHORD, PLATE, STUD are added.

 { .change-ifc2x3}
 > IFC2x3 CHANGE The additional identifier MULLION are added.

 ## Items